refilljs/refill-angular/README.md

 * clean whole output dir (dist/)
 * bundle all your js with browserify and minify with uglifyjs
 * bundle all your styles with sass, css globbing, autoprefix and minify with csso
-* bundle your angular templates into angular module (.tmp/templates.js) and minify with htmlminify
+* bundle your angular templates into angular module (.tmp/templates.js) and minify html
 * copy your assets and minify all .png/.jpg/.gif/.svg
-* copy Your index.html, htmlminify and inject styles, scripts, angular main module name into it.
+* copy Your index.html, minify html and inject styles, scripts, angular main module name into it.
 * Do cache busting

 ### Apache/Nginx